Dirichlet Green's functions with singular drifts at the boundary of convex domains: Proof of for Case 1.

-By a similar argument, for $\Delta G_3$, we see that the bound is given by $\Delta G_{3,j} \le LD$. \{footnote: Note that this situation where $|G'(s_y)| \le L$ for $y \le y \le y_*$, is necessary to taken to also take care of the cases where the contribution due to the second derivative, at each infinitesimal step, to the change of the Green's function, is comparable to the contribution due to the second order term.
-In particular, we may even have cases where $|G'(s_y)| = 0$ in this regime\}.
+By a similar argument, for $\Delta G_{3,j}$, we see that the bound is given by $\Delta G_{3,j} \le WD$. \footnote{Note that this situation where $|G'(s_y)| \le W$ for $0 \le y \le y_*$, also takes care of the cases where the contribution due to the second derivative, at each infinitesimal step, to the change of the Green's function, is comparable to the contribution to the change of the Green's function due to the first order term.
+In particular, we may even have the situation where $|G'(s_y)| = 0$ in this regime.}.
 In this case, again, the total second order contribution is bounded crudely by $o(t_y^2) \frac{D}{t} = o(t_y)$ which goes to $0$ as $t_y \to 0$.

 Thus the total change in the Green's function, $\Delta G_j$, is bounded from above by